VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 Both Paxos/RAFT try to achieve agreement in a fault tolerant way, and hence their termination is not guaranteed
 But it is fine because the **possibility** of termination is exponentially increasing through certain design (although it will never become 1)​

+>  FLP: Fault Tolerance vs Agreement vs Termination

 ### Practical Problems
-Tricky to realize performance potential $=>$ hard to be efficient $=>$ because of the slow network, load imbalance, etc
+Tricky to realize performance potential $=>$ hard to be efficient $=>$ because of the slow network, load imbalance, etc.

-Must cope with partial failure $=>$ hard to be correct​ Typically, we rely on an assumption called "fail-stop", i.e., a failed node will stop its execution Note that this is not the real case, in real, some node may disappear for a while and somehow come back $\mathrm{-}\mathrm{>}$ this can be a problem
+Must cope with partial failure $=>$ hard to be correct​ Typically, we **rely on an assumption called "fail-stop"**, i.e., a failed node will stop its execution Note that this is not the real case, in real, some node may disappear for a while and somehow come back $\mathrm{-}\mathrm{>}$ this can be a problem

 Many concurrent parts, complex interactions $=>$ hard to model in a human's mind